zer0cache/matic-docs/docs/develop/oracles/tellor.md

 ---
-title: How to Use Tellor on Polygon
+title: Tellor
 description: A guide to get started with integrating the Tellor oracle into your Polygon contract
 author: "Tellor"
 lang: en
 sidebar: true
 tags: ["solidity", "smart contracts", "price feeds", "oracles", "Polygon", "Matic", "Tellor"]
 skill: beginner
-published: 2022-02-XX
+published: 2022-02-10
 source: Tellor Docs
 sourceUrl: https://docs.tellor.io/tellor/
 ---

-Participation in the tellor network is completely open.
-Our goal is to be the most censorship-resistant blockchain oracle.
+Tellor is an oracle that provides censorship resistant data that is secured by simple crypto-economic incentives.
+Data can be provided by anyone and checked by everyone.
+Tellor’s flexible structure can provide any data at any time interval to allow for easy experimentation/innovation.

-## (Soft) Prerequisites {#soft-prerequisites}
+## (Soft) Prerequisites

-This post aims to make accessing an oracle feed as simple and straightforward as possible.
-That said, we're assuming the following about your coding skill-level to focus on the oracle aspect.
+We're assuming the following about your coding skill-level to focus on the oracle aspect.

 Assumptions: